-Clinical Small Animal Dentistry (veterinary students)
+Clinical Small Animal Dentistry (for veterinary students)

 Clinical Dentistry is an important part of your veterinary education.